vinybelli/Car-Wash/README.md

 The main goal of the project is to streamline and organize the daily activities of a Car Wash, providing an efficient and user-friendly system to handle critical business processes.

 For this, I used:
-- A locally hosted database to store and retrieve information on orders, expenses, customer details, and service schedules;
+- A locally hosted PostgreSQL database to store and retrieve information on orders, expenses, customer details, and service schedules;
 - Windows Forms to design an intuitive and organized interface for data management;
 - Automated calculations for expenses and revenue to provide clear insights into the business's financial health;
 - Implementation of features to track service schedules, helping ensure punctuality and customer satisfaction.